Full Plugfest Schedule

 How do Standards Meetings work?
 Can I attend?

-The meetings are open to anyone to attend.
+The meetings are open for visitors to attend.
 We always encourage people to join the Working Group as it allows you to keep informed on the progress and current state of all the standards and other topics that are of interest to the members.
-The Control Protocols Working Group (CPWG) is the formal meeting that all the official votes and actions are taken on the projects we are working on.
-There are a number of different Task Groups, typically one for each protocol, where the actual details of how the protocol works and the standard is written.
+The Control Protocols Working Group (CPWG) is the formal committee where all the official votes and actions are taken on the projects we are working on.
+There are a number of different Task Groups - subordinate to the working group - typically one for each protocol, where the actual standard is developed and written for approval by the CPWG.
 Both the Task Groups and Working Groups are open to anyone with a material interest in the subject matter.
 Information on joining the CPWG can be found in the Working Groups section of this site.
 The current schedule for all the standards meetings can be found on ESTA's Meeting Schedule.

 Can I hire you?